Messaging Triggers¶

 .

-Below is an example of how you can configure an Airflow DAG to be triggered by a message in Amazon SQS.
+Below is an example of how you can configure an Airflow Dag to be triggered by a message in Amazon SQS.

 from airflow.providers.common.messaging.triggers.msg_queue import MessageQueueTrigger